GRIEVANCE PROCEDURES FOR FACULTY, STAFF, AND STUDENTS

 Retaliation - Retaliation may take the form of unwanted personal contact from the respondent or giving additional assignments that are not assigned to others in similar situations, poor grades, or unreasonable course assignments.
 Phone calls, email, or other attempts to discuss the complaint may be perceived as retaliation under certain circumstances.
 Disciplinary action, harassment, unsupported evaluations, or other adverse changes in the conditions of employment or the educational environment may also constitute retaliation.

-Procedures: All procedures linked and related to the policies above shall have the full force and effect of policy if said procedures have first been properly approved by the University’s administrator in charge of Human Resources procedures and Enrollment Management and Student Success procedures.
+Procedures: All procedures linked and related to the policies above shall have the full force and effect of policy if said procedures have first been properly approved by the University’s administrator in charge of Human Resources procedures and Division of Student Success procedures.

 [Human Resources procedures - coming soon]